Sai3454/AdmitCard-frontend/README.md

 * If you haven't recived the OTP then click on "resend OTP" button.
 * If the OTP you have entered is not correct then it shows respective SnackBar.
 * If you enetered Correct OTP then it redirects you to the Home Page.

+App Images:
+All screen images with video has been given in the App Inages folder.

+Inatallation:

+Open your open folder in vscode or respected code editor and redirect to your project folder in terminal. run git init and "git clone https://github.com/Sai3454/AdmitCard-frontend.git".

+Frontend :
+1. cd into the project(admitcardfrontend) and install dependencies by running "npm install"
+2. run "npm run start"

+Backend :
+1. cd into the project(admitcardfrontend) and install dependencies by running "npm install"
+2. run "node index.js"